 September 7, 1967 ~ Drummer, keyboardist Chris Frazier, full name Christopher Ridgeway Frazier, born in Bethesda, Maryland, USA ~ Worked with Steve Vai, Eddie Money, Whitesnake (including on their 2010 album Good To Be Bad), Doug Aldrich, Edgar Winter, Tak Matsumoto Group, Jack Blades, Eric Martin, Foreigner, Tribe After Tribe, and others

 September 7, 1967 ~ Jazz cornetist Rex Stewart, full name Rex William Stewart Jr, passed away in Los Angeles, California, USA ~ Active since the early 1920s.
-Perhaps best known for his association with Duke Ellington, working with Ellington's orchestra for a little over a decade starting in 1934.
-Has allso worked with Willie Lewis, Elmer Snowden, Horace Henderson, Fess Williams, mcKinney's Cotton Pickers, the Chocolate Dandies, and others ~ Stewart was born in 1907
+Best known for his association with Duke Ellington, working with Ellington's orchestra for a little over a decade starting in 1934.
+Other notable collaborations include Willie Lewis, Elmer Snowden, Horace Henderson, Fess Williams, McKinney's Cotton Pickers, and the Chocolate Dandies ~ Stewart was born in 1907

-September 7, 1966 ~ Vocal duo Simon & Garfunkel record Hazy Shade Of Winter ~ Written by Paul Simon.
-Produced by the duo and Bob Johnston.
-Initially released as a stand-alone single the next October, paired with For Emily (Whenever I May Find Her).
-Later included on the 1968 album Bookends.
-Notably covered by the Bangles in 1989 for the Less Than Zero soundtrack
+September 7, 1966 ~ Vocal duo Simon & Garfunkel record Hazy Shade Of Winter at Columbia 52nd Street Studios, New York, New York ~ Written by Paul Simon.
+Produced by Simon, Art Garfunkel, and Bob Johnston.
+Initially released as a stand-alone single, paired with For Emily (Whenever I May Find Her) on the flip side, it would reach top 20 Billboard Hot 100.
+The track would later be included on Bookends album, released in 1968.
+A 1987 cover version by the Bangles, recorded for the Less Than Zero soundtrack, would surpass the original, peaking at No.2

 September 7, 1965 ~ Angela Burlacu, commonly known as o6peratic soprano Angela Gheorghiu, born in Adjud ~ Active since the early 1990s.
 Married to tenor Robert Alagna from 1996 to 2013.
 Widely regarded as one of opera finest voices.
-Has worked with major orchestras such as the Metropolitan Opera, the Royal Opera House, La Scala, the Vienna State Opera, and others
+Has worked with major orchestras such as the Metropolitan Opera, the Royal Opera House, La Scala, and the Vienna State Opera

 September 7, 1965 ~ Saxophonist, bandleader, composer Ron Blake born in Virgin Islands ~ Worked with Roy Hargrove, Bobby Broom, David Byrne, Marc Cary, Joey DeFrancesco, Cucu Diamantes, Denise Donatelli, Kat Edmonson, Art Farmer, Tia Fuller, Benny Golson, Morgan James, Sean Jones, Christian McBride, Terell Stafford, Dianne Reeves, Katy Perry, Pharez Whitted, Vanessa Williams, Gerald Wilson, and others